Running in alternate directions

 Paragraph-5

-Private equity represents investments in different stages across a company life-cycle, from early-stage venture capital to later-stage growth investing and corporate finance.
+Private equity represents investments in different stages across a company life cycle, from early-stage venture capital to later-stage growth equity and late-stage buy-out transactions.

 Types of private equity exposure